gaffarelj/VKI_MarsABE/utils/README.md

  * `solar_constant`: value for the solar constant.
 By default, it is of 1366 W/m2, but can be changed in case of higher or lower solar activity.
  * `I_sp`: default specific impulse of the motor, in seconds.
 By default, value of 800 seconds.
  * `use_battery`: boolean which, if True, specifies that the battery of the satellite can be used.
+ * `ionisation_eff`: ionisation efficiency of the atmosphere (when using the atmosphere breathing engine).
+Recommended between 1% and 50%.

 The `thrust_model()` class then has a `is_thrust_on()` function that takes only the `time` as an input.